We Hate to Waste logo

 Users at the Frome Community Fridge (Image: Photo Amy Hall for The Guardian)

-Deposit extra food into a community refrigerator.
-Not up for a party?
-Community refrigerators are cropping up all over Europe and as far away as Saudi Arabia as a way of feeding the hungry.
 Think of the possibilities to save food in offices by devoting just one shelf in the fridge to sharing food that no one intends to eat.
-Just who’s moldy sandwich is on that back shelf No fridge?
-What about a Community Food Shelf of just dry goods??
+Just who’s moldy sandwich is on that back shelf?
+No fridge?
+What about a Community Pantry Food for dry goods??

 How To Scale Sharing Economy Ideas